aws-samples/amazon-sagemaker-keras-text-classification/README.md

 This is a simple script that uses the ‘Docker run’ command to start the container and the Flask app that we defined previously in the `serve` file.

 5\.
-Now open another terminal, move to the `local_test` directory and run ‘predict.sh’.
+Now **open another terminal**, move to the `local_test` directory and run ‘predict.sh’.
 This script issues a request to the flask app using the test news headline in `input.json`:

 ```
 cd SageMaker/sagemaker-keras-text-classification/container/local_test && ./predict.sh input.json application/json